inabikarilibrary/inalib/inapedia/players/french/alexisl.md

 # Alexisl

-Alexisl is a French player, maining Nomash.
+Alexisl is a French :fr: player, maining Nomash.
 He is widely considered as one of the best players in the world.

 ## Achievements